lisandroalmonacid/pool/README.md

 ## Pool

-Simple 8-ball pool game developed in C++, using the SDL2 library for rendering.
+Simple 8-ball pool Pool developed in C++, using the SDL2 library for rendering.

 ## Play
 In a Windows PC, download and open `Pool.exe`.